aldycool/NETCoreSync/netcoresync_moor/README.md

 - On your Moor's Database class (the one with the `@UseMoor` annotation), add the `NetCoreSyncClient` and the `NetCoreSyncClientUser` mixin, for example: `class Database extends _$Database with NetCoreSyncClient, NetCoreSyncClientUser`.
 - Inside your `@UseMoor`'s `tables` list, add the `NetCoreSyncKnowledges` class.
 - Now perform the source code generation (read the Generate Builds below) like with Moor as usual, the `netcoresync_moor` code will be generated along with Moor's generated code inside the Moor's standard generated file, the `[yourdatabasefile].g.dart`.
-- Then, somewhere on your code after your Database class has been instantiated, call the NetCoreSync initialize method like this: `await database.netCoreSync_initialize();`.
+- Then, somewhere on your code after your Database class has been instantiated, call the NetCoreSync initialize method like this: `await database.netCoreSyncInitialize();`.
 The `netCoreSync_initialize()` method is already generated for you to execute.
+= After that, to start performing CRUDs, you must also call `database.netCoreSyncSetSyncIdInfo()` with parameter of your logged-in user, also you can switch into the one of linked syncIds by calling `database.netCoreSyncSetActiveSyncId()`.
+Read more on what these does.
 - There are differences on doing things.
 For example, the standard Moor operations like:
   ```sh
   await database.into(someTable).insert(data);